 Due to restrictions and to follow all security measures, on November 20th, 2020, the Barcelona Language Exchange Online Bar was opened.
 The platform has “virtual tables” divided by languages so that each attendee can choose.
 To facilitate communication and participation, the tables are for small groups.
 It is not necessary to register to participate and you can change tables as many times as you like.

 The Friday Language Exchange is the largest event and it’s held at the Bar inside Estación de Francia.
 This monumental piece of architecture was designed by Pedro Muguruza and inaugurated in 1929, for the International Exhibition.
-Instead, The Thursday Language Exchange is held in a smaller venue, the Verne which takes you to the underwater world imagined by Jules Verne.
-While The Wednesday Language Exchange takes place at El Jardinet d’Aribau, a charming bar that makes you feel like in a garden in spring.
+Instead, The Thursday Language Exchange is held in a smaller venue, Space Cowboy, its atmosphere transmits good vibes as soon as you enter.
+While The Wednesday Language Exchange takes place at the Verne which takes you to the underwater world imagined by Jules Verne.

 The language exchanges are fun, social events where attendees can enjoy themselves, practice languages and make new friends.